https://github.com/joanpablo/reactive_forms

 FormGroup personalForm = form.control('personal');

-## Dynamic forms with **FormArray**
+## Dynamic Forms with **FormArray**

 FormArray is an alternative to **FormGroup** for managing any number of unnamed controls.
-As with **FormGroup** instances, you can dynamically insert and remove controls from **FormArray** instances, and the form array instance value and validation status is calculated from its child controls.
+As with **FormGroup** instances, you can dynamically insert and remove controls from **FormArray** instances, and the form array instance value and validation status are calculated from its child controls.

 You don't need to define a _key_ for each control by _name_, so this is a great option if you don't know the number of child values in advance.